 Photos © Glenn Erickson

-Fantasy fans often debate the differences between old-school analog effects and CGI work, usually lauding the artistry and achievement of Harryhausen’s one-man-band approach, to the detriment of the obviously quite accomplished miracles of computer assisted movie magic.
-The most meaningful thing Harryhausen has to say is that he was a filmmaker, not just an animator; he shaped the stories and chose the camera angles and is as much an auteur as any director.
-But the statements go ’round in a circle, with the next-generation wonder boys praising Ray’s pioneering genius to high heaven, and showing how their own work contains homages to the King: Doctor Octopus’s mechanical tentacles move just like the Argonaut Hydra heads, etc.
+Fantasy fans often debate the differences between old-school analog effects and CGI work, usually lauding the artistry and achievement of Harryhausen’s one-man-band approach to the detriment of the obviously quite accomplished miracles of computer assisted movie magic.
+The most meaningful thing Harryhausen has to say is that he was a filmmaker, not just an animator.
+He shaped the stories and chose the camera angles and is as much an auteur as any director.
+But the statements go ’round in a circle, with the next-generation wonder boys praising Ray’s pioneering genius to high heaven.
+They show how their own work contains homages to the King: Doctor Octopus’s mechanical tentacles move just like the Argonaut Hydra heads, etc..

 Naturally nobody we hear is critical of the dramatic or directorial shortcomings of some of Ray’s films, which is fair enough.
 Even one spokesman’s assertion that ‘even if the acting is bad, we’re here for the monsters’ seems too defensive.
 I long ago stopped feeling the need to diss James Franciscus or Patrick Wayne, or some of the lame live-action directors hired by Charles Schneer.

 Maybe I got too excited, but I expected to see more of this material produced as an extra.
-None of it appears in the extensive extras section, which offers the kinds of items that crop up in special interest docus.
-We get a selection of deleted docu scenes in rough-cut form.
+None of it appears in the extensive extras section, which offers the kinds of items that crop up in special interest docus — deleted docu scenes in rough-cut form.
 Twelve interview outtakes allow the guest interviewees to put together thoughts that take more than fifteen seconds to express.
 Other interviews give us people that don’t appear in the docu (or at least I didn’t see them): Edgar Wright, Simon Pegg, Peter Lord, Rick Baker.

 Director Gilles Penso and producer Alexandre Poncet are heard on an audio commentary hosted by Tony Dalton.
 Celebratory events for Harryhausen are covered in two more video pieces, along with a sentimental ‘Message to Ray’ and bits of gag videos assembled to surprise Ray on his birthday.
 A gallery of trailers rounds out the package.